rrajeshrajappan/ApiTechTests-RestAssured/README.md

 #How to run the tests
 1. import the project into your IDE as Maven project
-2. goto "ApiTechTests-RestAssured/src/test/java/apiTests/TechTests.java" class file --> run as TestNG tests or

-goto ApiTechTests-RestAssured/testNG.xml --> run as TestNG testsuite
+2. goto "ApiTechTests-RestAssured/src/test/java/apiTests/TechTests.java" class file --> run as TestNG tests or goto ApiTechTests-RestAssured/testNG.xml --> run as TestNG testsuite

 #Analyze the test results
-goto ApiTechTests-RestAssured/test-output --> open index.html in browser
+After run the tests refresh the project(only first time) and goto ApiTechTests-RestAssured/test-output --> open index.html in browser.

-#Note:
-this solution can be extended with cucumber BDD framework or Spring